Permafrost/TundraTN/README.md

 //
 // This service is designed to be called directly from a Trading Networks bizdoc processing rule. tundra.tn:process(bizdoc, $service, $catch, $finally, $pipeline, $parse?, $prefix?, $part, $encoding, $strict);

-// One-to-many conversion of an XML or flat file Trading Networks document (bizdoc) to another format.
-// Calls the given splitting service, passing the parsed content as an input, and routing the split
-// content back to Trading Networks as new documents automatically.
-//
-// The splitting service must accept a single IData document and return an IData document list, and
-// optionally TN_parms.
-Refer to the tundra.tn.schema:splitter specification as a guide to the inputs
-// and outputs required of the splitting service.
-//
-// Supports 'strict' mode processing of bizdocs: if any $strict error classes are set to 'true' and
-// the bizdoc contains errors for any of these classes, the bizdoc will not be processed; instead an
-// exception will be thrown and handled by the $catch service.
-For example, if you have enabled
-// duplicate document checking on the Trading Networks document type and do not wish to process
-// duplicates, set the $strict/Saving error class to 'true' and duplicate documents will not
-// be processed and will instead have their user status set to 'ABORTED' (when using the standard
-// $catch service).
-//
-// If $required is 'true', the splitting service must return one or more translated contents.
-Failure
-// to do so results in the document user status set to 'ERROR'.
-The default value is 'false', for
-// which missing translated contents results in the document user status set to 'IGNORED'. tundra.tn:split(bizdoc, $service, $catch, $finally, $pipeline, $schema.input, $schema.output, $service.input, $service.output, $encoding.input, $encoding.output, $required?, $prefix?, $part, $strict);
 ```

 * #### tundra.tn:deliver